evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Performance

-The BMW iX xDrive40 has a maximum power of 240KW (326hp).
-The total torque is 630nm.
+The BMW iX xDrive40 has a maximum power of 240 KW (326 hp/322 bhp).
+The total torque is 630 nm (465 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,1 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging